 How does the macronutrient fat affect your body?
 Fat is neither good nor bad.
 It all depends on how you use this macronutrient.
 Your body uses fat as stored energy and to help build and balance vital hormones.

 The thing you need to understand here is that all fats are not bad for your body.
-Unnecessary fats affect your body appearance.
+Unnecessary fats affect your body’s appearance.
 Scientifically speaking, fats, also known as lipids, are macromolecules made up of triglycerides.
 Different types of fats affect your body in many ways.
-Many people also read, how do you become a bodybuilder?

 Types of fats and how they affect your body